polifonia-project/stories/Paul: Organ Advisor/Paul#1_OrganComparison.md

 ## Goal

-Successfully plan the restoration of an organ.
+Successfully plan the restoration of an organ?

 ## Scenario